craigschiff/craigschiff.github.io/_posts/2017-02-27-sql_injection.markdown

 date:   2017-02-27 13:29:07 -0500
 ---

-Flatiron more than anything else makes learning to code fun, and that joy is exhibited on a daily basis by our lecturer, Steven Nunez (http://hostiledeveloper.com/), finding such genuine excitement in all of the different nuances of programming.
+Flatiron more than anything else makes learning to code fun, and that joy is exhibited on a daily basis by our lecturer, [Steven Nunez](http://hostiledeveloper.com/), finding such genuine excitement in all of the different nuances of programming.
 This often results in tangents where someone gets him started on a topic he is clearly interested in and he continues down the rabbit hole for the next 10 mins.
 These are often the most interesting parts of the day, and I find it genuinely useful to hear about practical applications as we are learning, even if the use is many steps beyond what we are capable of applying.
 My favorite of these tangents was when SQL injection came up after learning the basics of SQL.

 **Context**
 SQL injection is one of the oldest known hacking vulnerabilities, and over time languages have continued to protect themselves as best they can.
 However, the web is full of outdated websites and servers, and thus SQL injection remains one of the top vulnerabilities today.
-In December 2016 Netsparker said this is still the most common vulnerability (https://www.netsparker.com/blog/web-security/sql-injection-vulnerability-history/).
+In December 2016 [Netsparker said this is still the most common vulnerability](http://www.netsparker.com/blog/web-security/sql-injection-vulnerability-history/).

 **How do they do it?**
 SQL injection is a method of completing forms with a malicious command for the databse (SQL) to directly interpret.
 A hacker can use this to access other accounts.
 They can read and potentially modify sensitive information.